Chukwudi Iwuji: Theatre

 Iwuji began to perform at the Royal Shakespeare Company in 2001.
 He had roles in Edward Hall's production of Julius Caesar and as Claudius in Hamlet, both in 2001.
 In 2002, he played Fenton in The Merry Wives of Windsor and Aufidius in Coriolanus.
 In 2006, he replaced David Oyelowo in the title role of the Henry VI trilogy in the revival of the This England: The Histories project.
 Iwuji described the role, "In Henry VI, the musicality is different: the thoughts are very structured."
 The production won the Olivier Award for Best Revival.

 In 2013, Iwuji played Enobarbus in the Caribbean-themed Antony and Cleopatra directed by Tarell Alvin McCraney that was a joint production between the RSC and The Public Theater in New York.
 In 2014, he played Edgar in King Lear.
 In 2016, he played Hamlet for The Public's Mobile Unit, and he described his portrayal of the role as "this ugly, relentless beast that’s about to be unleashed."
 In 2018, he starred as Othello at the Delacorte Theater for Shakespeare in the Park opposite Corey Stoll as Iago, and as Blanke in The Low Road at the Public.

 Iwuji has worked with numerous other theaters.
 In 2002, he was in Peter Hall 's Bacchai at the Royal National Theatre.
 He played Booth in Topdog/Underdog Christy in Playboy of the Western World at the Abbey Theatre in Dublin, Julian in Thea Sharrock's production of The Misanthrope, and played in the large cast of The Vote at the Donmar Warehouse in 2015.
 He performed at the Royal National Theatre in Welcome to Thebes in 2010, the Old Vic in a 2011 Richard III, in 2014 off-Broadway in Tamburlaine for which theater critic Ben Brantley called him "a standout," and in 2016–17 with director Ivo van Hove in both Obsession and Hedda Gabler.

 Television

-Iwuji appeared on a number of shows, including "The Impossible Astronaut", the first episode of Series 6 of Doctor Who (2011).
+Iwuji appeared on a number of shows, including the Doctor Who episodes "The Impossible Astronaut" / "Day of the Moon" (2011).
 He performed in Barry Jenkins's 2021 miniseries The Underground Railroad.
 In 2018, became a series regular on the legal drama The Split, and he also played the King of France for the BBC recording of King Lear which starred Anthony Hopkins, Emma Thompson, and Florence Pugh.
 He had a recurring role on Netflix's When They See Us and Designated Survivor in 2019, and he starred in Peacemaker in 2022.